gidesa/ocvWrapper46/README.md

 # A wrapper library around Opencv 4.6 C++ API for Delphi, Lazarus/Freepascal and C

+# New version - 18/10/2024

+   Delphi/FPC sources and examples:
+   * added a new component for Delphi and Lazarus that write a movie from an image source; see package in Delphi-components or Lazarus-components
+   * added an example showing how write webcam video in a file, using the new component
+   * updated docs

 # New version - 21/4/2024

    Delphi/FPC sources and examples: